December 24, 2023

 Snazzy Jazzy Christmas Jazz You've Never Heard!

-I'm actually a fan (or sucker, lol) of "you've never heard" and similar wordings in comp titles.
-Sure, the intention is to goad you in, but I've found in the majority of my cases, just a couple of rare gems still earns that title.
-And so, here we are with 18 smooth, upbeat, jazzy tracks you've never heard... or may have heard...
+I'm a fan/sucker for "you've never heard" and similar wordings in comp titles.
+And here we are with 18 smooth, upbeat, jazzy tracks you've never heard... or may have heard...

 Don't forget to get wow'd by Marco Marzola's "O Christmas Tree."
 Listen to those drum breaks.
 Oscar Peterson's "Christmas Waltz" slows things down for a bit, but his piano runs makes up for it and then some.
 And please note the third track (Don Patterson's "Rudolph the Red Nosed Reindeer") is a needle drop, and not that clean either.
-Well, it's passable but thought to let you know.
+It's passable but thought to let you know.
 I couldn't resist not adding it to the mix.
-Anyway, enjoy this set.
-And as usual, they're all good.
+As usual, they're all good.
 Enjoy!